Climate Photo of the Week

 We will be reporting this month on these efforts to learn much more about how heating and acidification affect coral reef ecosystems, during World View of Global Warming’s return documentation journey to Australia, the first since 2005.

 15 years of World View of Global Warming, documenting climate change 1999-2015

 This project would be impossible without scientists and observers around the world who have provided hundreds of scientific contacts and papers.
 See Background, Advisors, and Reference for documentation, funders and major advisors, without whom I could not complete the work.

 World View of Global Warming is a project of the Blue Earth Alliance, Seattle Washington, a 501(c)3 tax-exempt organization.
 The project is supported entirely by donations, grants, and license fees for the photographs.
 Please see information about how to contribute.

-For other information about Gary Braasch's climate change projects and books, please see the books Earth Under Fire and How We Know What We Know About Our Changing Climate, and the exhibit "Climate Change in Our World" at the Books and Exhibits link on the left menu here.
+For other information about Gary Braasch's climate change projects and books, please see the books Earth Under Fire and How We Know What We Know About Our Changing Climate, and the exhibit "Climate Change in Our World" at the Books and Exhibits link on the top menu of this page.

-Photography and text Copyright © 2005 - 2013 (and before) Gary Braasch All rights reserved.
+Photography and text Copyright © 2005 - 2017 (and before) Gary Braasch All rights reserved.
 Use of photographs in any manner without permission is prohibited by US copyright law.
 Photography is available for license to publications and other uses.
 Please contact firstname.lastname@example.org.
 View more of Gary Braasch's photography here.